 You can dye hair extensions darker with minimal damage, but we find unless you are solely depositing colour without a developing agent, there will always be some level of damaged caused to the hair extensions.
-Rather always dye your own hair to match your hair extensions.
+Rather dye your own hair to match the colour of your hair extensions.

 7. Use nourishing oils on the hair extensions

-This will keep your hair extensions looking soft and tangle free, it also makes it easier to brush knots out of them, so you don't have to tug at the wefts.
-I love this one by John Frieda available at Clicks.
+This will keep your hair extensions looking soft and tangle-free for longer.
+It also makes it easier to brush knots out of them, so you don't have to tug at the wefts.

 8. Store your hair extensions carefully

 Leaving your hair extensions bunched up in the bottom of a drawer or in your travel case will cause them to knot and ultimately damage them over time.
 The difficulty you experience when brushing out these knots adds to the amount of damage that is caused during brushing.
 Tie your extensions together at the clips and store your extensions in your Frontrow box.
 Using our hanger for storage works well, but only for short-term storage, as leaving them on the hanger for long periods of time can cause them to dry out.